laracuentepedro/lp-ecommerce/README.md

 A modern e-commerce platform built with Next.js App Router, TypeScript, Prisma, and Tailwind CSS.
 This project demonstrates a simple storefront that allows users to view products, and serves as a template to eventually introduce more advanced e-commerce features.

+A live version of this app is available on https://lp-ecommerce.pedrolaracuente.com/

 ---

 ## Table of Contents